kevinyang1/burst-buffer-SA/README.md

 * alpha: specifies rate at which simulated annealing temperature decays.

 The code also requires IORtemplate.txt to have at least 2 repetitions for each run.
 This is specified with **-i** flag.
+Files should be placed in same directory as IOR.

 ## License